 Note that this single page does NOT have a Gutter added.
 When you view your pages as spreads (two pages side-by-side), you want to verify the Gutter is present.

 You’re also in luck—you don’t need to create your own book design!
 Self-publishers will provide templates that show the standard margins and bleed (at least) for their printers.
-You can get Lulu’s templates (including guides on how to use them) on our Guides & Templates page.
+You can get Lulu’s templates (including guides on how to use them) on our Products page.
 Find the page size you need and get your templates in no time!

 Content Design